-Most people who own their home probably has a long list of home improvements they want to make: replace the kitchen counters, replace the family room floor, build an addition, or renovate the master bathroom.
+Most people who own their house probably have a long list of home improvements they want to make: replace the kitchen counters, replace the family room floor, build an addition, or renovate the master bathroom.
 There are a plethora of home improvement financing programs that come in many shapes in sizes.

 Naturally, what slows down most home improvement projects is cash, or lack of it.
 Many home remodeling projects can run into the tens of thousands of dollars.
 But the good news is that there are many options available to finance home improvements.
 Let’s review eight of the best ways to finance home improvement projects this year.